masumkhan081/drugs-info-frontend/README.md

 # React + TypeScript + Vite

+to-do:
+populate
+add action to all tbl
+search and view filter
+view bottom
+drugs in stock view (per brand expndable) ans new sale appears different drugs form -> how to add in stock search and show reult as suggesstion add purchase add new sale several dummy account and check protected route

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: